Western Illinois University: Macomb Campus

 If you are applying for admission to a degree program at WIU, you must request an official transcript from EACH college or university you have attended.
-The Graduate Office calculates your cumulative undergraduate GPA based on all hours attempted.
+The Graduate School calculates your cumulative undergraduate GPA based on all hours attempted.
 Although your transcript may include transfer course(s), it does not contain enough information for the Graduate School to calculate your GPA; therefore an official transcript from each institution is required.

 If you are applying as a nondegree seeking student, you should request an official transcript or statement of degree from the institution granting your highest degree.

 Where do I send my transcripts/personal goals statement/letters of recommendation?

 You may have all materials sent to School of Graduate Studies, Western Illinois University, Sherman Hall 116, Macomb, IL 61455.

 Is there a form for letters of recommendation?

 There is no standard form for letters of recommendation.
 However, certain departments, such as Counselor Education; College Student Personnel; Recreation, Park and Tourism Administration; and Educational Leadership do have their own forms.
 Check with your academic department to be certain.
 Also, you may choose to have your recommenders submit letters electronically within the online admission application.

 What GPA is required for admission to my program?
 Do I have to submit GRE or GMAT scores?

 Please review the checklist for admission requirements for all programs.